 Question: "Does my 21C funded programs fall under this memo?"
-Answer: "Yes.

-https://education.vermont.gov/memo/ban-on-suspension-and-expulsion-of-students-under-eight
+Answer: "Yes. https://education.vermont.gov/memo/ban-on-suspension-and-expulsion-of-students-under-eight a.
+Create and maintain a positive and safe learning environment in schools;

 Use of Restraint and Seclusion-Rule 4500